UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_Scotland/NHSS_intro.md

 <div style="background-color: rgba(0, 178, 169, 0.3); padding: 5px; border-radius: 5px;"><strong>UK LLC has conditional approval from Public Health Scotland to flow Scottish health data into the UK LLC Trusted Research Environment (TRE).</strong></div>
 <br>

 Public Health Scotland (PHS) has permitted UK LLC to publish the **datasets** that will be available to request access to in due course.
-UK LLC continues to work with Public Health Scotland to finalise which LPS will be linked to these datasets.
+UK LLC continues to work with PHS to finalise which LPS will be linked to these datasets.
 We will update this page with more information as it becomes available.

 |**Dataset**|**Data controller**|**Link**|
 |---|:---:|:---:|